Yunus-bek Yevkurov: Military service

-Yevkurov was conscripted by the Soviet Army in 1982, serving in the Naval Infantry of the Pacific Fleet.
+Yevkurov was conscripted by the Soviet Armed Forces in 1982, serving in the Naval Infantry of the Pacific Fleet.
 In 1989, he graduated from the Ryazan Guards Higher Airborne Command School.
 Yevkurov continued his military education, graduating from the Frunze Military Academy in 1997 and from the General Staff Academy in 2004.

 In June 1999, Yevkurov was stationed in the Bosnian town of Ugljevik with the Russian peacekeepers under the auspices of SFOR.
 On 12 June, he led a task force on a swift 500-km-long march, which aimed to secure the Pristina International Airport ahead of NATO troops, thus ensuring a Russian presence in Kosovo after the NATO bombing of Yugoslavia.
 This led to a standoff with NATO troops.

-Yevkurov has had various positions of command within the Russian Airborne Troops and has participated in counterterrorist operations in the North Caucasus.
+Yevkurov has had various positions of command within the Russian Airborne Troops and has participated in wars in the North Caucasus.
 During the course of the Second Chechen War in 2000, he was in command of the 217th Guards Airborne Regiment (98th Guards Airborne Division).
 While on a reconnaissance mission, Yevkurov's team discovered a house where a group of captured Russian soldiers was held.
 Having neutralized the guards and infiltrated the building, the team was surrounded by Chechen reinforcements, resulting in armed combat.
 The Russian troops were able to break through the encirclement while Yevkurov was providing cover for the evacuation of the wounded.
 He personally carried a soldier to safety despite sustaining an injury himself.
 Twelve imprisoned soldiers were rescued.
 On 13 April 2000, Yevkurov, for his courage, was presented with the Hero of Russia award, the country's highest title of honor.

 In 2004, Yevkurov was appointed to be Deputy Chief of the Intelligence Directorate of the Volga-Urals Military District.